St3v1sh/ThirtyDollarTranspiler/README.md

 - `seg [label]` Plays a previously defined segment

 A divider is used only for organization purposes, defined alone on its own line as `div`.

+For extra control, the `override` keyword can be used together with a string (i.e. `override !bg@#000000,0.5`) to insert it directly into the song.
+Overrides must be on their own lines.